-It is a desert island.
-In her mangrove necklace, she holds the jade water from an immense lake, filled with jellyfish… which do not bite!
-Small stroll in video and photos in Kakaban…
+It's a deserted island.
+In its mangrove necklace, it holds the jade water of a huge lake, full of jellyfish... that don't sting!
+Small video and photo walk in Kakaban...

 Welcome to Kakaban

 There are only a few places in the world like this one.
 The most famous jellyfish island is Palau, Micronesia.
 There are others in the Raja Ampat archipelago, in West Papua, Indonesia, which are less accessible.

-And then there is Kakaban, also in Indonesia, on the eastern coast of Borneo.
+And then there's Kakaban, also in Indonesia, on the east coast of Borneo.
 I'll take you there!

 Kakaban Lake is slightly above sea level and its depth is about 17 meters.

 A movement of the earth's crust elevated the island more than 10,000 years ago, trapping jellyfish, algae and various other small marine creatures.
 Finding themselves without predators, the jellyfish have lost, over time, their urticating power.

 Videos: swimming with jellyfish

 It's one thing to know that jellyfish do not sting.
 It is another to slip into this warm, greenish and brackish water, and to check for yourself that the famous jellyfish are harmless ...

-Immerse yourself in the mood, with the video below:
+Immerse yourself in the atmosphere, with the video below:

 There would be three to four different species of jellyfish in the lake.
 We only found two.
 The small brunettes, the most numerous, we see in the video, and some others a little larger, white and translucent.